OmphileMorwane/Javascript-Exercise-2/README.md

 # Function scope:

-Variables declared within a fucntion have function scope, they are only accesible within a function in which they are declared.
+Variables declared within a function have function scope, they are only accesible within a function in which they are declared.

 Example